boostedsvj/svj_uboost/README.md

 ```

 Because we need a larger control region for the ralphabet method, a loose
 control region is defined by relaxing the RT requirements.
-We will need to
+Instead of directly
-compute the RT selection with a DDT-modified RT selection.
-To compute the
+performing event selection on the event RT value, an additional DDT map is
-RT-DDT map, run the following commands:
+computed for RT.
+To compute this RT-DDT map, run the following commands:

 ```bash
 # Creating the the RT-DDT map using the full background sample, and scanning for an optimal cut point